Traveling to Africa

 Is Africa Safe?

-For the most part Africa is relatively safe to travel.
+Most of Africa is generally safe to visit.
 The majority of tourist areas and attractions are far from any conflict zones.
-Traveling in groups and staying in well populated areas is always recommended.
-That’s not to say you shouldn’t visit though!
+Traveling in groups and staying in well-populated areas is always recommended.
 The majority of travelers return home without running into any major issues.

 Solo travel around Africa is for the most part, nonthreatening and safe.
 You’re likely to find lots of generosity, friendliness, and old-fashioned gallantry.